finbourne/lusid-sdk-csharp/sdk/docs/PropertyDefinitionsApi.md

             var domain = domain_example;  // string | The domain of the property being updated. var scope = scope_example;  // string | The scope of the property being updated. var code = code_example;  // string | The code of the property being updated.
-Together with the domain and scope this uniquely              identifies the property. var definition = new UpdatePropertyDefinitionRequest(); // UpdatePropertyDefinitionRequest | The updated definition of the property.
+Together with the domain and scope this uniquely              identifies the property. var updatePropertyDefinitionRequest = new UpdatePropertyDefinitionRequest(); // UpdatePropertyDefinitionRequest | The updated definition of the property.

             try
             {
                 // Update property definition
-                PropertyDefinition result = apiInstance.UpdatePropertyDefinition(domain, scope, code, definition);
+                PropertyDefinition result = apiInstance.UpdatePropertyDefinition(domain, scope, code, updatePropertyDefinitionRequest);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)